wger-project/helm-charts/DEVEL.md

 Now you have a running cluster on your machine.

 Minikube comes with a integrated `kubectl` command.
-So you can run `kubectl` commands, without downloaded `kubectl` binary:
+So you can run `kubectl` commands, without a downloaded `kubectl` binary:

 ```bash
 minikube kubectl -- get pods -A
 ```

-But for using `helm` and our convenience, we install `kubectl` alongside `minikube`:
+But for using `helm` and our convenience, we download `kubectl` alongside `minikube`:

 ```bash
 wget "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl" -O ~/bin/kubectl